driessenslucas/researchproject/README.md

 2. Which reinforcement learning techniques can I best use in this application?

 3. Can the simulation be transferred to the real world?
-Difference between how the car moves in the simulation and in the real world.
+Explore the difference between how the car moves in the simulation and in the real world.

 4. Does the simulation have any useful contributions?
 In terms of training time or performance?

-5. How can I transfer my trained model to my physical RC car? (sim2real) How do I adjust the agent, environment and model to work in the real world?
+5. How can I transfer my trained model to my physical RC car? (sim2real) How do you need to adjust the agent, environment and model for it to work in the real world?

 6. How can Real-time learning be implemented?